Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 ![Connect MySQL](https://res.cloudinary.com/daog6scxm/image/upload/v1653322748/cms/Screenshot_2022-05-06_at_10.43.30_kdzaeh.png "Connect MySQL")

-When we save each of these and fetch the tables, we’ll have full connectivity to perform CRUD queries on both databases.
+When we save each of these and fetch the tables, we’ll have full connectivity to perform CRUD queries on both databases from one web application.

 Each database has two tables.
 Our CRM stores entities for customers and users: